EastMed-Poseidon Pipeline

 A Geopolitical Minefield

 The EastMed pipeline would pass right through a geopolitical minefield in the Eastern Mediterranean Sea.
-After the failure of Nord Stream 2, the EU is running into the next geopolitical hornet’s nest.
+After the failure of Nord Stream 2, the EU is running towards the next geopolitical hornet’s nest.
 While Israel, Cyprus and Greece passionately promote EastMed, their maritime neighbor Turkey opposes the project.[9]
 The Turkish government does not want competition for the Southern Gas Corridor, which runs from Azerbaijan through Turkey to Europe.[10]

 “In the Mediterranean, all the coastal states, and some major powers, are saber rattling over fossil fuel reserves under the sea.
 These dangerous rivalries threaten the safety of all the peoples of our countries […] We say no to new fossil fuel exploration and development of reserves!
 We say no to conflict between our countries!
 We say yes to climate justice and to peace!”